gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Source and target compatibility options are always passed to the Java compiler

-The target/sourceCompatibility option for the Java Plugin defaults to the version of Java used to start Gradle.
+The target-/sourceCompatibility options for the Java Plugin default to the version of Java used to start Gradle.

-Before this version, if the target/sourceCompatibility is the same as the version of Java used to start Gradle, no -source/-target options have been passed to the compiler process.
+Before this version, if the target-/sourceCompatibility options were the same as the version of Java used to start Gradle, no -source/-target options have been passed to the compiler, even if running in forked mode.

 Beginning from this version the -source/-target options are always passed to the compiler.